What we do

 • Rooted in the experiences of those most affected by HIV.

-We work with medical review panels who review our resources to ensure our standards are being met.
+We work with medical review panels, who review our resources to ensure our standards are being met, and peer review panels, so that people with HIV are able to contribute their expertise and share their experiences.

-Your feedback and input really does make a difference.
-If you would like to comment on any of aidsmap's resources please contact us.
+Your feedback and input really do make a difference.
+If you would like to comment on any of aidsmap's resources (for example, information that has been effective or valuable; feedback that would be useful for revising work; comments on new themes/information needed; any inaccuracies) please contact us

 Peter and a group of committed volunteers set about creating a source of calm, authoritative and trustworthy information on which those living with HIV in the UK could rely.
 Thus, the National AIDS Manual (or NAM) was born.